-Flight Alerts (IFR flight plans only, requires a ForeFlight Pro, Pro Plus, or Performance Plus subscription) notify you when ATC issues an expected route for an IFR flight plan filed using ForeFlight Mobile.
+Flight Alerts notify you when ATC issues an expected route for an IFR flight plan filed using ForeFlight Mobile.

-When updated expected route information becomes available from ATC, ForeFlight's servers send a notification of that route information directly to your devices.
+When updated expected route information becomes available from ATC, ForeFlight's servers send a notification of that route information directly to your devices, as well as sending an email with the route information.
 ForeFlight also sends you a message if our servers do not receive an expected route for your flight from ATC.
-ForeFlight's servers also send you an email with the expected route.